Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-eco-anxiety.html.markdown

 #### Thanks to our guests Tori Tsui and Hemlata Pant.
 You can find out more about Tori [at her website](https://www.toritsui.com/), and you can see more from Hemlata[ on Instagram](https://www.instagram.com/newtown.natureclub/).

-Join us next month for the final podcast in our 2021 series where we will be looking back over 2021.
+Join us next month for the final podcast in our 2021 series where we will be looking back over the year.

 #### *You can listen to the full episode [here](https://flightfreeuk.podbean.com/e/2021-series-eco-anxiety/) and find other episodes and previous series [here](/podcast/).*